Z-Elektrik/LIB/README.md

 - Unique Z Elektrik's internal stock ID.
 Use of this library for place assembly order to our company, make setup process in easy way.

-## Usage
+## Install
-You can use git client to clone repository, or [download](https://codeload.github.com/Z-Elektrik/LIB/zip/refs/heads/main) zip file and unpack content to your KiCad library folder.
+You can use git client to clone repository, or [download](https://github.com/Z-Elektrik/LIB/archive/refs/heads/main.zip) zip file and unpack content with folder structure to your KiCad library folder (e.g. "Documents/Zele-KiCad-Libs").

-SCH folder contains component and schematic symbols

-PCB folder contains footprints

-3D folder contains 3D models
+Open the KiCad->Menu->Preferences->"Configure Paths dialog" and add variables:
+- Z_LIB_3D_DIR and set path to 3D folder of downloaded files
+- Z_LIB_FOOTPRINT_DIR and set path to PCB folder of downloaded files
+- Z_LIB_SYMBOL_DIR and set path to 3D folder of downloaded files

+Next open "Manage symbol libraries" from same menu and click to small folder icon "Add existing library to table", point to inside downloaded SCH folder and select all files (CTRL+A).
+Do same action for footprint libraries.
+Enjoy!

+## Refresh latest version from github
+Due to the continually add a new elements to libs, is good refresh libs before use it.

+Process is same as install, but itsn't need to add global variable to paths dialog, and before add library in the "Manage symbol/footprint library" dialog, is need to remove all libs with Z_LIB prefix in the path.